NicoHoch/outlook_email_assistant/README.md

 4. Assign the necessary roles (e.g., Cloud Vision API User).
 5. Generate a JSON key file, download it, and place it in this project as `keys/google-credentials.json`.

 ### Google Docs Setup
+1. Create an invoice folder on Google Drive and get its ID.
-1. Create the table for expenditure
+2. Create a table for expenditure within the invoice folder and get its ID.
-2. Share wit with your google service account
+3. Share the folder with your Google service account.
+4. Enable Google Drive API and Google Sheets API on your Google Cloud Console